AlainPaillou/JETSONSKY/PC Windows version/PC Version Readme.txt

 The rest is the same as Jetson version.
 You will have to create Images and Videos and set the good path in the main program.

-Don't forget to create Lib directory and put in this library the
+Don't forget to create Lib directory and put in this library the ZWO SDK libraries.

 If everything is ok, the software will run.